BoMarconiHenriksen/virtual_server_attack/README.md

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 In our example Vagrant is useing Virtual Box as our provider.

 Before getting started
-Add a box to your system
+Add a box to your system.
+Find one here https://app.vagrantup.com/boxes/search - Press new on the box you have choosen to see how to add and initialise it.

+For now we will work with this box.
 vagrant box add ubuntu/trusty64

 Initialise the box